mrmonk12345/ard-database-workbench/workflow.md

 Conda Environments:

 Before starting, make sure the required Conda environments exist.
-The environment definition files are located in the envs/ directory:
+The environment definition files are located in the main directory:

-envs/database_environment.yml
-envs/sqlitebrowser_environment.yml
+database_environment.yml
+sqlitebrowser_environment.yml

 Check whether the environments already exist: conda env list

-If they are missing, create them using: conda env create -f envs/database_environment.yml conda env create -f envs/sqlitebrowser_environment.yml
+If they are missing, create them using: conda env create -f database_environment.yml conda env create -f sqlitebrowser_environment.yml

+the environemnts should be located in the envs/ directory.

 ## Step 2: Choose the project